obarrilero/sambuca/docs/csiro_development_environment.rst

     install with pip will be installed into the virtual environment.
     System packages are still available.

-5. To deactivate the virtual environment, simply use the virtualenvwrapper command (or simply close the terminal window)::
+5. To deactivate the virtual environment, use the virtualenvwrapper command (or simply close the terminal window)::

         $ deactivate